| ECMI Glossary of Water Related TermsA B C D

 springs, or seeps; contribute baseflow to streams; or provide supplemental water

+for plant use.
 Dispersion is the process whereby a chemical,

 contained in water, deviates from the path that would be expected due to bulk